 Nicotinamide Riboside (NR) is phosphorylated to NMN (r), then NMN is converted into NAD by NMNAT1-3 in the bloodstream, as well as inside the mitochondria in our cells.

 Dr Sinclair has favored NMN for use in raising NAD+ levels in his research so far.
 In public, he has been careful to mention both compounds as potentially useful, and it is not clear why he prefers to use NMN (r).

-In late 2016, NMN first became available as a commercial product, but at such an astronomical price (several hundreds of dollars for a months supply) that it is not yet widely used.
+In late 2016, NMN first became available as a commercial product, but as yet is very expensive compared to NR.

 Dr Charles Brenner discovered Nicotinamide Riboside back in 2005, and is one of the leading researchers evaluating NR as a supplement for boosting NAD+ in humans.
 He currently is involved in a company that markets a brand of Niagen capsules.

 Fans of NMN such as Dr Sinclair claim that since NR must first be converted to NMN, it is more efficient to supplement with NMN as it is only 1 step away from NAD+

 As depicted in the image, it is NMN > NR (enter cell) > NMN > NAD+.
 This would SEEM to favor NR, but we do not have a good consensus on this question.

 Dr Brenner clearly has reason to prefer NR over NMN, but some of the research does seem to indicate that NR is the most attractive NAD+ booster such as the Trammel PHD work on NR and NAD+ that Dr Brenner oversaw.

 This NMN study indicates the importance of NAD+ decrease as a common trigger of age-associated physiological decline, and the possibility that supplementation to increase NAD+ can ameliorate some of this decline.

 It certainly holds great potential, and we look forward to completion of the first human studies with NMN.